Welcome, Haere mai!

 We are a voice for the value of psychotherapy as a key treatment for psychological and emotional distress and recognise that all health and wellbeing is shaped by wider social, political and economic realities.
 Through Public Issues we advocate for greater access to psychotherapeutic services and for social justice and equality.

 We welcome new enquiries from applicants for membership.
 For further information please contact our Administrator.
 We are potentially able to manaaki suitably qualified people into a pathway towards provisional membership and/or full membership.
 The three possible routes to membership are: the Advanced Clinical Practice training (ACP), He Ara Maori ACP (further information coming soon) and via registration with the Psychotherapists Board of Aotearoa New Zealand (PBANZ).
 Student membership is also available, for people who are on a recognised psychotherapy training course.

 A Code of Ethics (PDF) guides the practice of our members.
 The public are also safeguarded by the NZAP Complaints Procedure and professional practice reviews.
 NZAP’s structure was established by a Constitution (PDF) and is maintained by members in regional branches (PDF), and at national level by an elected President and Council with committees.
-An Executive Officer provides administration services.
+An Administrator provides administration services.

 NZAP regards supervision as essential for all psychotherapists throughout their working life.
 Supervision offers the opportunity to discuss and reflect on all aspects of clinical work, including the clinician’s own unconscious contributions to difficulties.
 It also offers an opportunity for development and support for what can be lonely and difficult work.

 For Full Members there is no oversight or requirements about frequency or type of supervision or who your supervisor is.
 It is expected that members will exercise responsible judgment about their needs for their own and their clients’ safety.
 The Psychotherapy Board (PBANZ) has regulatory oversight of registered psychotherapists’ supervision and development.